richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 > For communities residing in Yammer before it became Viva Engage, folders that store attachments to community posts are labeled **Yammer** instead of **Viva Engage**.

 **Storyline**
+Viva Engage stores files uploaded to storyline posts in a hidden library of the storyline owner's OneDrive.
+This storage applies to the following instances:

+- Storyline in the Viva Engage app for desktop and mobile
+- Storyline in the Viva Engage web experience
+- Storyline in the Viva Engage experience for Microsoft Teams
+- Storyline in Microsoft Teams (without the Viva Engage experience for Teams installed in the left rail)

-Files uploaded to storyline posts are stored in a hidden library in the storyline's owner OneDrive.
-The Microsoft 365 user experience doesn't provide an entry point to this location, but you can access it through a URL resembling the following example:
+The Microsoft 365 user experience doesn't provide an entry point to this location.
+You can access the hidden folder through a URL that resembles the following example:

 `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage/Attachments/Storyline`